 Our Board of Directors believes that open communication between management and the Board of Directors is essential for effective risk management and oversight.
 Our Board of Directors meets with our Chief Executive Officer and other members of the senior management team at quarterly Board of Director meetings, where, among other topics, they discuss strategy and risks in the context of reports from the management team and evaluate the risks inherent in significant transactions.
-While our Board of Directors is ultimately responsible for risk oversight, our Board committees assist the Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
+While our Board of Directors is ultimately responsible for risk oversight, our Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
 The Audit Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to risk management in the areas of internal control over financial reporting and disclosure controls and procedures.
-The Compensation Committee assists our Board of Directors in assessing risks created by the incentives inherent in our compensation policies.
-The Nominating and Corporate Governance Committee assists our Board of Directors in fulfilling its oversight responsibilities with respect to the management of corporate, legal and regulatory risk.
+The Compensation Committee assists our Board of Directors in fulfilling its oversight responsibilities and corporate Governance Committee assists our Board of Directors in fulfilling its oversight responsibilities and corporate governance committee assists our Board of Directors in fulfilling its oversight responsibilities and regulatory risk.

 Risk assessment and oversight are an integral part of our governance and management processes.
 Our Board of Directors encourages management to promote a culture that incorporates risk management into our corporate strategy and day-to-day business operations.
 Management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a discussion and analysis of the risks facing the Company.
 Throughout the year, senior management reviews these risks with the Board of Directors at regular Board meetings as part of management presentations that focus on particular business functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
 Our Board of Directors does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through various standing committees of the Board of Directors that address risks inherent in their respective areas of oversight.
 In particular, our Board of Directors is responsible for monitoring and assessing strategic risk exposure, including business continuity risks, such as risks relating to the COVID-19 pandemic, and our Audit Committee is responsible for overseeing our major financial risk exposures and the steps our management has taken to monitor and control these exposures.
 The Audit Committee also monitors compliance with legal and regulatory requirements and considers and approves or disapproves any related person transactions.
-Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
-The allocation of risk oversight among the Board and its committees is consistent with the Board's leadership structure.
+Our Compensation of risk oversight among the Board and its committees is consistent with the Board's leadership structure.